givenmnisi6/Digital-Wellnests/README.md

 	<img src="Game%20screenshots/7.png" alt="Screenshot 6" width="320" />
 </p>

+---

+## Papers

+- "Digital Wellness of Preschool Children: The Story of Cyber-cat and the Consequences of Hacking" — Given Mnisi, Günther Drevin, Lynette Drevin, Joshua Esterhuizen & Christo Croucamp.
+[Springer chapter](https://link.springer.com/chapter/10.1007/978-981-97-3559-4_51)
+- "Lucky the Fish Teaches Children About Phishing" — Given Mnisi, Günther Richard Drevin & Lynette Drevin.
+[Springer chapter](https://link.springer.com/chapter/10.1007/978-3-031-94924-1_11)

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ---

+If you want fully formatted citations (APA, IEEE or BibTeX), tell me which style and I will replace these with formatted references including year, editors and page numbers if you provide them.

 ## Acknowledgments